 Tattoos

 Students shall not be allowed to display tattoos while at school.
-Students with tattoos must keep them covered with clothing, a bandage or some other covering at all times while on school property, in a school vehicle or at a school activity.
+Students with tattoos must keep them covered with clothing, a bandage, or some other covering at all times while on school property, in a school vehicle, or at a school activity.

 Body Piercing